 Quality of service class identifiers (also called QCI values) indicate how traffic is handled on LTE networks.1 Without getting too technical, QCI values indicate a priority level for mobile traffic during periods of congestion.

 Most data use is associated with QCI values between 6 and 9.
-Within that range, lower QCI values are associated with higher-priority service on a given network.
+In that range, lower QCI values are associated with higher priority service on a given network.

 Some services, like voice calls and IMS signaling, may be associated with QCIs below 6.
 Sub-6 QCIs usually confer extra high priority and guaranteed bit rates.
-For a technical treatment of QCI values, see the 3GPP publication on Policy and charging control architecture.
+For in-the-weeds details about QCI values, see the 3GPP publication on Policy and charging control architecture.

 Observed QCI Values

 Huge thanks to Stetson Doggett of BestPhonePlans.net for sharing a bunch of results.

 - Unlimited Extra – QCI 8

 After running through my allotment of Premium Data on the Unlimited Extra plan, data use transitioned to being associated with a QCI of 9.
 I expect a similar transition occurs for subscribers on the Unlimited Elite plan.